 For ferrous metal (iron), see if a magnet will stick to them.
 Cast iron skillets will pass this test.
 Other cookware with exteriors of stainless steel or another finish may also have a ferrous layer incorporated.

 If you want the best from your nonstick cookware, check out my article on how to prolong the life of a nonstick pan.
 If your pan has succumbed to scratches and the aluminum is exposed, you might want to replace it (see why in my article on healthy cookware choices).
+To avoid exposing your food to bare aluminum, it’s best to replace nonstick pans once the cooking surface is worn.
 So what do you do with this worn pan?

-Metal recyclers may or may take nonstick cookware with PTFE, Teflon, coating.
+Metal recyclers may or may not take nonstick cookware with PTFE, aka Teflon, coating.
 Best to check.

-To know about the recycling options for nonstick pots and pans in areas of the US, search Earth911’s Recycling Directory.2
+For info on the recycling options available for nonstick pots and pans in areas of the US, try searching Earth911’s Recycling Directory.2

 Repurpose or Upcycle Cookware